 The Colonial Storekeepers office was included in the First wave of administrators to arrive with Governor William Hobson in January 1840.
 Mr Charles Hook Gordon Logie of the Sydney based Colonial Storekeepers was appointed on the 15th of January 1840 to hold the appointment of Colonial Storekeeper in Hobsons administration.

 Charles Logie(1810-1866) was a 29-year-old English immigrant then working for the Colonial Storekeeper in Sydney.
-Establishing the Office of the Colonial Storekeeper at Old Russell with stocks dispatched from Sydney on HMS Herald, Logie would hold the position of Colonial Storekeeper until October 1840.
-The Colonial Storekeeper was only responsible for the provision of stores and supplies to Colonial entities and not for the Imperial troops stationed in New Zealand.
+Establishing the Office of the Colonial Storekeeper at Old Russell with stocks dispatched from Sydney on HMS Herald , Logie held the position of Colonial Storekeeper until October 1840.
+The Colonial Storekeeper was only responsible for the provision of stores and supplies to colonial entities and not for the Imperial troops stationed in New Zealand.
 Imperial forces such as the 8oth Regiment who arrived in early in 1840, had their immediate logistic requirements met by a Staff Sergeant from the Ordnance Board.
-Following echelons of Imperial troops would have the logistic needs met by the Commissariat Transport Corps and the Ordnance Board (Military Store Department from 1855).
+Following echelons of Imperial troops had their logistic needs met by the Commissariat Transport Corps and the Ordnance Board (Military Store Department from 1855).

 In October 1840 it was time for Logie to move on and approval was given on the 30th of October 1840 by the Colonial Secretary of New South Wales for Henry Tucker to replace Logie as Colonial Storekeeper, with Tucker taking up the appointment in November.
-Tucker was a Royal Navy Officer and purser aboard HMS Buffalo who had been stranded in New Zealand as a result of that ship coming to grief and sinking in the Coromandel on the 28th of July 1840.
-During Tucker’s tenure, the capital was transferred from Russell to Auckland from March 1840, and in July 1841 New Zealand was granted the status as a full colony separating it from New South Wales.
+Tucker was a Royal Navy Officer and purser aboard HMS Buffalo who had been stranded in New Zealand because that ship came to grief and sank in the Coromandel on the 28th of July 1840.
+During Tucker’s tenure, the capital was transferred from Russell to Auckland in March 1840, and in July 1841 New Zealand was granted the status as a full colony separating it from New South Wales .

 Soldiers of the Light Infantry Company, 65th Regiment Ref: 1/2-025608-F. Alexander Turnbull Library, Wellington, New Zealand